IvanUkhov/blog/_drafts/2020-08-10-dirichlet-process.md

 $$

 All of them lie in the unit interval and are the proportions to break off of the remainder.
+When $$\nu_0 = 1$$, these proportions (of the reminder) are uniformly distributed.
+When $$\nu_0 < 1$$, the probability mass is shifted to the right, which means that there are likely to be a small number of large pieces, covering virtually the entire stick.
+When $$\nu_0 > 1$$, the probability mass is shifted to the left, which means that there are likely to be a large number of small pieces, struggling to reach the end of the stick.

-Then the desired probabilities are given by the following expression:
+The desired probabilities are given by the following expression:

 $$
 p_i = q_i \prod_{j = 1}^{i - 1} (1 - q_j), \text{ for } i = 1, \dots, m,